NOC-OI/shell-extras/_episodes/09-awk.md

 ---
+layout: page
 title: AWK
 teaching: 20
 exercises: 5
 questions:
 - "How to use AWK for text processing?"
 objectives:
 - "Explain why AWK is useful and when it is better than pipes"
 - "Show a basic usage similar to the command "cut" "